 - 1 tbsp vegetable oil (or preferred oil)

 - 1/4 cup non fat Greek yogurt

-- 4 cups chicken stock (vegetable stock for vegetarian)
+- 4 cups chicken broth (vegetable broth for vegetarian)

 - Roast vegetables for 35 minutes at 425 degrees until butternut squash is tender.
 Flip vegetables halfway through cooking.

 - If using a blender, blend vegetables in batches with stock and Greek yogurt.
 If your blender is not heat safe, allow vegetables to cool and reheat soup on the stove once blended.